DataVoke/javascript-style-guide/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
   - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
+However there is no restriction on imports always being multiline, unless it breaks the max character length rule.
  eslint: [`object-curly-newline`](https://eslint.org/docs/rules/object-curly-newline)

+    > This was modified from the original code style guide

     > Why?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.

     ```javascript
-    // bad
+    // acceptable
     import {longNameA, longNameB, longNameC, longNameD, longNameE} from 'path';

-    // good
+    // acceptable
     import {
       longNameA,
       longNameB,